NathaLMV/LibSurrealDB/README.md

 ### v1.0.0 - 2025-05-06

--Full rewrite of the asynchronous task system using `AsyncTask` to avoid `asyncWorker` crashes.
+- Full rewrite of the asynchronous task system using `AsyncTask` to avoid `asyncWorker` crashes.

 - Implementation of `PromiseHandler` for structured management of SurrealDB responses.